What to do in the event of a car accident

 If you do not feel you were at fault, and the cause of the accident was due to poor road conditions such as ice on the road, potholes, or poor road markings/signage – then you may be able to dispute the case when it comes to making a claim through your insurer.
 It is advised to take pictures of the road layout, the car, the position of the damaged object and anything else you believe could be used as evidence.

 Making a claim

 If you know 100% you were at fault for the incident, the chances are you will get billed for the costs – but your car insurance policy should pay out for this, as it is classed as “damage to third party vehicle or property”.
 Depending on the type of cover you have, you may be able to claim for the damage caused to your own car if you have a fully comprehensive policy.
-If you only have third party, fire and theft, only the damage caused to the property or other vehicle will be covered, as well as a certain amount of medical expenses and legal liability.
+If you only have 'third party, fire and theft' - only the damage caused to the property or other vehicles will be covered, as well as a certain amount of medical expenses and legal liability.